 - Queen Victoria Market: It is a popular outdoor market where you can come across knick-knack vendors and food sellers.
 In short, it is a food market coupled with the flea market.
 The main draw during the week is, however, the food hall.
 But the weekend offerings can seem to be much bigger since the outdoor vending area is filled with sellers.
 You can taste free wine samples at the food hall from Swords Wines.
 Wine here is cheap, and the staffs are quite friendly.

 - Moonlight movies at the park: Nightly movies with most of them being major Hollywood features are shown during summer months at the ‘Royal Botanic Gardens’.
 Visitors are allowed to bring their wine and food to have a small picnic.
-As it is cold at night, bringing along jacket is recommended.
+As it is cold at night, bringing along a rain jacket is recommended.

 - Federation Square: Along free City Circle train route and from Flinder’s Street Station street, you can find the Federation Square.
 It is an open square which services stellar people watching.
 You can watch people passing by and also take your lunch.
 There is a river just below the square, along with several outdoor bars and restaurants.

 - City Circle tram: Besides offering free transportation, it provides ‘hop on, hop off’ services, thereby allowing you to visit the interesting sightseeing attractions like Old Treasury Building, Federation Square, Princess Theater and the Parliament House.
 As you stop or pass through any place of architectural, cultural or historical significance, you can get to hear a recorded running commentary about the same providing you with the details.

 - NGV Australia: It is considered to be the home to Victoria’s art collection at the National Gallery.
 Admission fees apply only to special exhibitions, while permanent collection can be viewed for free.
 It takes just a couple of hours to complete viewing the collection.